xibaochat/webserv/tests/how_to_test.md

 1. Compile server and test client: `make test_setup`
 2. Launch server `./webserv`
 3. Launch client and try all the different combinations you'd like `./client`
+4. To check the "Method not Allowed" try different methods on port 5566, modify default.conf, and try again